About community legal centres

 The Victorian Aboriginal Legal Service (VALS) provides legal services to Aboriginal and Torres Strait Islander people who need a criminal, family or civil lawyer.

-Most cases are handled completely by VALS staff, although in country areas a local A legal practitioner (lawyer) who sees clients and opens files to deal with their legal matters but usually does not appear in court.
-See also barrister. may be asked to A written law made by parliament.
-Also called an ‘Act of parliament’, ‘statute’ or legislation. on behalf of VALS clients.
+Most cases are handled completely by VALS staff, although in country areas a local solicitor may be asked to act on behalf of VALS clients.

 Aboriginal and Torres Strait Islanders people living in Melbourne should visit or telephone the head office (see below).
 Country residents may telephone the head office or their local VALS office.
 VALS has offices in Bairnsdale, Ballarat, Mildura, Morwell, Shepparton and Swan Hill.